HELEN C. PEIRCE SCHOOL OF INTERNATIONAL STUDIES

 PSO Meetings

-PSO meetings are typically held in the field house at 8:15 a.m. on the 2nd Friday of every month, however please check the school calendar for changes to the schedule.
+PSO meetings are typically held in the field house* the third Friday of every month at 8:45 am (school year only), however please check the school calendar for changes to the schedule.

 PSO Meeting Minutes